-At Credera, our UX designers will almost always make a comp in Photoshop (which saves as PSD files) for our software or web project.
+At Credera, our XD designers will almost always make a comp in Photoshop (which saves as PSD files) for our software or web project.
 Eventually those designs get handed off to developers, who often don’t have Adobe Photoshop licenses since their skillsets are more focused on development, not graphic design.
 Crunching the PSDs to JPGs can help initially, but eventually developers require designer assistance when it comes to either extracting assets or replicating the finer details of a comp in their code.

 Some common questions I receive are:

 How do I export an image from a PSD without using Photoshop?